 Why a Bonsai Pot?

 Why a bonsai pot?
-Many centuries of oriental ingenuity, tradition and craftsmanship produced containers specifically designed to show off their contents ... bonsai.
+Many centuries of Asian ingenuity, tradition and craftsmanship produced containers specifically designed to show off their contents ... bonsai.

 Today, potters around the world, such as American Chuck Iker, create both traditional and contemporary containers with the same goals of displaying the tree or accent plant.

 Containers are often compared to the frame on a painting.
 They set off and display the art (in this case a bonsai tree.)